How to sound like a pro with a low-cost Podcast setup

 You can rent an Airbnb for a day for less than 100$.
 This option allows you to create a comfortable and warm set up.
 That can be a great asset when it comes to making yourself or your guess open and relaxes before starting the show.
 As you know, many owners include some great commodities such as the internet, water, coffee and more.
 Just make sure it is well located in terms of traffic noise and soundproofing.
 A good thing to think about is public transport and parking spaces if you want to make sure you start on time.
 Make sure you're renting a whole unit and not just a room as the owner might be present otherwise and potentially ruin your production or even be against such use of his unit.
 Has the rules and law may differ city from the city, be aware of the regulation in your state before opting for that type of adventure.

-That's another great wait if you're more into something more corporate or you feel that your podcast guess needs a more professional look.
+That's another great way if you're more into something more corporate or you feel that your podcast guests need a more professional look.
 If you go with the daily rates, this can easily bust your budget but if you know you can nail everything in an hour or two, this could be your best option.
 Going with a full day can be beneficial if you plan on doing more than one episode in one day.
 With Breather rentals, commodities are also available in most of their facilities but besides the internet, I suggest that you go to your local market place to buy bottles of water and more.
 The cost would be between 20$-75$ per hour and 160$-600$ per day depending on the location and size of the space.
+In the last few years rental sites like Giggster also grew significantly.
+You'll find many interesting locations to rent out there.

 Recording Studio